 We found that this practice was providing well-led care in accordance with the relevant regulations.

 Background

-Station Dental Practice is in Leyland and provides NHS and private treatment to adults and children.
+The Harwood Clinic is in Sheffield and provides mostly NHS and some private treatment to adults and children.

-There is assisted access for people who use wheelchairs and those with pushchairs.
-Car parking spaces are available near the practice.
+There is level access for people who use wheelchairs and those with pushchairs.
+Car parking is available near the practice.